Dinesh-Kalamegam/spelling-test-generator/test.md

+I'll create 20 spelling test questions according to the given format.
+Here they are:

+Spelling 1: The word is flicker.

+The lights in the room started to flicker.

+The word is flicker.

+Spelling 2: The word is zesty.

+My favourite drink is very zesty.

+The word is zesty.

+Spelling 3: The word is knack.

+I found a small metal thing that had a good knack for holding things together.

+The word is knack.

+Spelling 4: The word is gnaw.

+The squirrel starts to gnaw on the tree bark.

+The word is gnaw.

+Spelling 5: The word is whiff.

+She could smell something tasty when she took a whiff of air from outside.

+The word is whiff.

+Spelling 6: The word is ketchup.

+My mum puts ketchup on her sandwich.

+The word is ketchup.

+Spelling 7: The word is sleet.

+The weather forecast said it might be snowy and then there could be sleet.

+The word is sleet.

-Spelling 1: The word is flake.
+Spelling 8: The word is flake.

-She ate a sweet flake cake for breakfast.
+The ice cream made a nice flake that stuck to my tongue.

 The word is flake.

-Spelling 2: The word is fizzle.

-I like playing with toys that fizzle and bubble.

-The word is fizzle.

-Spelling 3: The word is gnat.
+Spelling 9: The word is gnat.

-There were many gnats flying around the garden.
+My brother tries to swat away the annoying little fly which is actually a gnat.

 The word is gnat.

+Spelling 10: The word is nuke.

+There was a warning message saying do not nuke your brain with too many computers.

+The word is nuke.

-Spelling 4: The word is knell.
+Spelling 11: The word is knave.

-The church bell began to knell for midnight mass.
+He thought he could trick the other players but it turned out to be a great deception by a clever knave.

-The word is knell.
+The word is knave.

-Spelling 5: The word is nosh.
+Spelling 12: The word is peeve.

-He ate a plate of snacks called nosh before bed.
+She has a small thing that she can't stop thinking about which really makes her peeve.

-The word is nosh.
+The word is peeve.

-Spelling 6: The word is phew.
+Spelling 13: The word is awe.

-I felt a big sigh of relief when the test was over, phew!
+As I watched the sunset, I felt an overwhelming sense of awe.

-The word is phew.
+The word is awe.

-Spelling 7: The word is whiff.
+Spelling 14: The word is phantasm.

-She took a whiff of the freshly baked cookies.
+In my favourite fantasy story there was a magical creature that appeared in a ghostly phantasm.

-The word is whiff.
+The word is phantasm.

-Spelling 8: The word is kelp.
+Spelling 15: The word is quixotic.

-The fishermen pulled in their nets full of seaweed called kelp.
+His adventurous nature made him quite quixotic and unpredictable.

-The word is kelp.
+The word is quixotic.

-Spelling 9: The word is swish.
+Spelling 16: The word is whir.

-She loved to watch the ballerinas practice their steps, swish and spin.
+The helicopter blades started to make a loud whir as they spun round the main body of the machine.

-The word is swish.
+The word is whir.

-Spelling 10: The word is fiddle.
+Spelling 17: The word is awry.

-He played a lively tune on his fiddle.
+He tried but ended up making his favourite puzzle slightly awry which really upset him.

-The word is fiddle.
+The word is awry.

-Spelling 11: The word is juggler.
+Spelling 18: The word is cliche.

-He was a skilled juggler who could juggle balls with ease.
+She thought the slogan was just a tired old cliche and wanted something more original to say.

-The word is juggler.
+The word is cliche.

-Spelling 12: The word is quiver.
+Spelling 19: The word is quiver.

-Her heart started to quiver when she saw her crush's smile.
+My hand started to quiver with fear when I saw the snake coming towards me.

 The word is quiver.

-Spelling 13: The word is sulk.

-She wouldn't speak to him until he apologized and stopped sulking.

-The word is sulk.

-Spelling 14: The word is twirl.

-The ballerina twirled across the stage, her skirt flying around her.

-The word is twirl.

-Spelling 15: The word is whizz.

-He loved his new bike that whizzed down the hill with ease.

-The word is whizz.

-Spelling 16: The word is zest.

-She added a squeeze of lemon zest to her favorite recipe.

-The word is zest.

-Spelling 17: The word is snare.

-The hunter carefully set up a trap to catch a deer, a snare hidden in the woods.

-The word is snare.

-Spelling 18: The word is wail.

-She heard the sound of sirens wailing outside her window.

-The word is wail.

-Spelling 19: The word is shiver.

-He felt a chill run down his spine as he walked through the haunted house, shiver.

-The word is shiver.

-Spelling 20: The word is flume.
+Spelling 20: The word is geese.

-The water rushed over the dam, creating a massive flume that filled the pool.

-The word is flume.
+A group of noisy birds flew overhead but were actually a flock of curious geese.